 This comprises photographs of 47 images to find as you walk around the City.
 You can find further details here

-The first four city centre walks explore each of Chichester’s historic quadrants that are divided by the four principal thoroughfares of North, South, East and West streets.
+The first four city centre trails explore each of Chichester’s historic quadrants that are divided by the four principal thoroughfares of North, South, East and West streets.
 Each quadrant has its own special atmosphere and distinctive history.
-A great rebuilding from the late seventeenth century, replaced timber-framed thatched houses with the characteristic Georgian street scene of brick and stucco buildings that exist today.
+A great rebuilding from the late seventeenth century replaced timber-framed thatched houses with the characteristic Georgian street scene of brick and stucco buildings that exist today.

-Trail 2 – North-East Quadrant
+Trail 2 – North-East Quadrant of the City

-Trail 3 – South-East Quadrant
+Trail 3 – South-East Quadrant of the City

-Trail 4 – South-West Quadrant
+Trail 4 – South-West Quadrant of the City

 Trail 5 – Inns, Pubs and Hotels

 Trail 6 – Chichester during the Civil War 1642-1646